Bee Wilson: Reception

-'Be brave.
+"Be brave.
 Drop the diet.
 Make peace.
-If any book can effect long-term weight loss, it should be this one', wrote Melanie Reid in The Times, reviewing First Bite.
-In The Observer, Rachel Cooke wrote 'Wilson is a brilliant researcher' and 'has unearthed science that makes sense of our most intimate and tender worlds.
+If any book can effect long-term weight loss, it should be this one", wrote Melanie Reid in The Times, reviewing First Bite.
+In The Observer, Rachel Cooke wrote that "Wilson is a brilliant researcher" and "has unearthed science that makes sense of our most intimate and tender worlds."

-Responding to The Hive in The Guardian critic Nicholas Lezard wrote that 'For a moment you may feel, as I did, that part of Wilson's research for this book involved turning into a bee for a few days...You pretty soon realise that there is no dull fact about bees, whether we regard them for themselves, or for the metaphorical uses to which they are put by social commentators.'
+Responding to The Hive in The Guardian, critic Nicholas Lezard wrote that "For a moment you may feel, as I did, that part of Wilson's research for this book involved turning into a bee for a few days...You pretty soon realise that there is no dull fact about bees, whether we regard them for themselves, or for the metaphorical uses to which they are put by social commentators."

-Writing in The Financial Times, Wendell Steavenson described Bee Wilson's 2019 book The Way We Eat Now as 'clear and vital reading...an authoritative and brilliantly compelling description of the economic, political and emotional issues around our food'.
+Writing in The Financial Times, Wendell Steavenson described Wilson's 2019 book The Way We Eat Now as "clear and vital reading...an authoritative and brilliantly compelling description of the economic, political and emotional issues around our food."

 According to The New Yorker writer Jane Kramer, "Bee Wilson describes herself as a food writer.
 That's half the story".
 In Kramer's opinion, writing about Consider the Fork, Wilson writes on food as it relates to history, ideas and human life.
 In The New York Times, Dawn Drzal described Wilson as "a congenial kitchen oracle".